cdfrdmn/Double-Pendulum/README.md

 The user can input the desired masses and rod lengths of both the upper and lower pendulums, and two graphs are outputted: the angle, and angular velocity of both pendulums over time.

+NOTE: This pendulum model assumes:
+* The pendulum rods are inextensible, massless, and taught
+* No air resistance

 ## Getting Started

 ### Prerequisites